aarongaut/nextsong/README.md

-`nextsong` is a library and command line executable to support creating media playlists with a complex nested structure.
+`nextsong` is a library and command line executable to create and sample from media playlists with a complex nested structure.

 _Note: This project is theoretically platform agnostic, but isn't tested outside of Linux.
 If you encounter a problem using it on another platform please feel free to open an issue._

 # Features

-- Recursive tree-based structure, where each item in the playlist is itself a playlist with various options for sampling songs
+- Nested playlists, where each item in the playlist can itself be a playlist with various options for sampling songs
 - XML format to save and load playlists
 - Command-line executable to get the next song in the playlist
 - [ezstream](https://icecast.org/ezstream/) integration